 The Medical Device Regulation was meant to become applicable three years after publication (in May 2020).
 However, on April 23, 2020, to allow EEA national authorities, notified bodies, manufacturers and other actors to focus fully on urgent priorities related to the COVID-19 pandemic, the European Council and Parliament adopted Regulation 2020/561, postponing the date of application of the Medical Device Regulation by one year (to May 2021).
-Once applicable, the new regulations will among other things:
+The new regulations, which became effective on May 26, 2021, do the following, among others: